Seattle and Bellevue Divorce Lawyers Handling Complex Property Division

 Is everything really up for division in a divorce?

-One of the biggest mistakes people make during marriage is commingling their separate assets with the assets of the community.
+One of the biggest mistakes people make during marriage is commingling their separate assets with the assets of the marital community.
 When this happens, your lawyer had better be prepared to help you untangle this mess.
-If you are unable to prove that a particular asset is separate, in all likelihood your spouse will end up with half.
+If you are unable to prove that a particular asset is separate, in all likelihood your spouse will end up with half of it.

 As you may know, Washington is a community property state.
 In community property states, each spouse owns a one-half interest in all of the community property.
 There is very specific case law that defines community and separate property.
 Your lawyer must be familiar with this issue and should make appropriate inquiries during your early meetings about the source of all assets owned by you or your spouse/registered domestic partner (RDP).